enginyoyen/ansible-best-practises/README.md

 #Ansible Best Practises

 If infrastructures are to be treated as a code than projects that manage them must be treated as software projects.
 As your infrastructure code gets bigger and bigger you have more problems to deal with it.
 Code layout, variable precedence, small hacks here and there.
-Therefore, organization of your code is very important, and in this repository you can find some of the best practices(in our opinion) to manage yours infrastructure code.
-Problems that are address are:
+Therefore, organization of your code is very important, and in this repository you can find some of the best practices (in our opinion) to manage your infrastructure code.
+Problems that are addressed are:

 * Overall organization
 * How to manage external roles
 * Usage of variables
 * Naming
 * Staging
 * Complexity of plays
-* Encryption of data(e.g. passwords, certificates)
+* Encryption of data (e.g. passwords, certificates)
 * Installation of ansible and module dependencies

 ##TL;DR
 * Do not manage external roles in your repository manually, use ansible-galaxy